Tuesday, February 9, 2021

 February 1, 1876 Michael Doyle was convicted of first-degree murder

-February 5, 1876 Krrigan makes a 210-page confession, especially mentioning Alex Doyle as “the biggest villain in the whole gang; he was cognizant of the murder of Yost, and for the purpose of having Jones Killed, he supplied Carroll with the men to kill Yost.” (quoted in Lewis, p.
+February 5, 1876 Kerrigan makes a 210-page confession, especially mentioning Alex Doyle as “the biggest villain in the whole gang; he was cognizant of the murder of Yost, and for the purpose of having Jones Killed, he supplied Carroll with the men to kill Yost.” (quoted in Lewis, p.
 220) Gowen ordered 17 murder warrants issued, and on February 5, 1876, all of the leaders are arrested—Alex Campbell, Joames Roarity, Hugh McGehan, James Boyle, James Carroll and Thomas Duffy are charged with the murder of Yost—later the next day, warrants issued for Tom Munley, Thomas Hurley, Jimmy Doyle, Charles McAlister and Friday O’Donnell for the Sanger and Uren murders—Hurley and McAlister were captured, but Doyle fled and Hurley went to the Colorado gold fields, where he cut his throat in 1880, rather than submit to a warrant to return to Schuylkill County

 February 16 McParlan learns The Mollies suspect him of being an informant